-Ever since we expanded our team and hired Gizem Yali as our full-time analytics specialist, we’ve been watching changes in how our clients’ audiences enjoy the content we produce.
+Ever since we expanded our team and hired an analytics specialist, we’ve been watching changes in how our clients’ audiences enjoy the content we produce.
 Ten years ago, I would have told you about major spikes in page view, the overall number of unique visitors, and whether our link-building campaigns had any effect on Google’s PageRank score.

 We’re not the only ones.

 Buzzfeed’s Publisher, Dao Nguyen, wrote about how her organization spent the past year “reanchoring” their metrics.
-Instead of chasing unique visitors and page views, Buzzfeed’s tracking “content views,” or the number of times that audience members experienced a piece of content regardless of platform.
+Instead of chasing unique visitors and page views, Buzzfeed’s tracking “content views,” or the number of times that audience members experienced a piece of content regardless of platform — instead of relying on the platform, they’re considering the customer experience.
 That means combining data from their own website with available numbers from Twitter, YouTube, Facebook, Instagram, Reddit, and any other networks where they run content.
 Buzzfeed also looks at “subscribers” in a different way, aggregating everyone who’s raised their hand and opted-in to receiving notifications about new content in some way.

 We’ve been urging our clients to think about reanchoring in the same way.
-Driven by Gizem’s research, we’ve been uncovering insights into the benefits of increasing overall time spent on a client’s site—even if an audience member’s scrolling around on a single page or watching a video instead of clicking through multiple stories.
+Driven by our research, we’ve been uncovering insights into the benefits of increasing overall time spent on a client’s site—even if an audience member’s scrolling around on a single page or watching a video instead of clicking through multiple stories.
 We’re emphasizing e-mail subscription signups in a bigger way than ever, recognizing that the inbox still drives far more sales than we see from any social network.
+We’re encouraging clients to consider NetPromoter System scores.
 And we’re doubling down on producing live events and experiences, like workshops and webinars.